World stocks jump on Greek bailout hopes

 Indian shares ended lower on Monday as recent outperformers including lenders such as ICICI Bank fell amid caution ahead of inflation and industrial output data, due later in the day.

-NEW YORK The euro hit an eight-week high against the dollar on Tuesday, helping lift stocks and commodities on signs a Greek bailout agreement was near, but the rally lost a little steam after a key meeting was postponed by a day.
+NEW YORK The euro hit an eight-week high against the dollar on Tuesday, helping lift stocks and commodities on signs a Greek bailout agreement was near, but the rally lost steam after a key meeting was postponed until Wednesday.

 The euro rallied after Greece appeared to be close to terms on a 130-billion-euro bailout.
 A government official said Athens was drafting a list of painful reforms needed to clinch a new financial package, moving Athens a step closer to a deal that is needed to avoid a chaotic debt default.

-But a meeting of Greek political leaders was postponed until Wednesday because a draft of the bailout's terms was still not available, a party official said.
+But a meeting was postponed until Wednesday because Greek political leaders yet to get a draft of the bailout agreement, a party official said.

-The euro jumped at one point more than 1 percent to a session high of $1.3270, hitting its highest level since December 12.
-Gains were later pared to 0.9 percent.
+The euro jumped at one point more than 1 percent to a session high of $1.3269, hitting its highest level since December 12, but later pared gains to 0.8 percent.

-Greek political leaders have balked at the austerity plan, with the meeting already having been put off from Monday to Tuesday, as it is certain to mean a big drop in living standards for many Greeks.
+Greek political leaders had balked at the austerity plan required to receive the rescue funds and strikers protesting against more austerity tussled with police outside parliament.

 "The market is expecting a Greek deal, so there's greater optimism overall," said Greg Moore, currency strategist at TD Securities in Toronto.